-To ensure program fidelity and proper credit, Foundation must be delivered by Special Population Program Coordinator or Social Worker.
+To ensure program fidelity and proper credit, Foundation must be delivered by a Special Population Program Coordinator or Social Worker.
+At facilities housing pretrial women the Reentry Affairs Coordinator can also deliver the Foundation program.

-Illness Management and Recovery (IMR) is a psycho-educational intervention for individuals suffering from serious mental illness.
+Illness Management and Recovery (IMR) is a consumer-oriented psychological treatment protocol for individuals diagnosed with serious mental illness.
 It is composed of ten modules and can be completed through weekly sessions over the course of a year.
 Topics include recovery strategies, practical facts about mental illness, the stress-vulnerability model, building social support, using medication effectively, reducing relapses and coping with stress, problems and symptoms.
 IMR is considered a front line intervention for the treatment of serious mental illness.